Hasbro: HasCon (2017)

 HasCon was a fan convention created by Hasbro to promote its various licensed properties, including Transformers, G.I.
 Joe, My Little Pony: Friendship Is Magic, and Magic: The Gathering.
 It thus replaces the previous fan convention from Fun Publications, BotCon.
 However, Fun Publications' G. I. Joe Convention continued to be held as of 2017.
 It was subsequently announced that the first HasCon is scheduled for September 8–10, 2017, at the Rhode Island Convention Center.
 Meanwhile, Summer Hayes, LLC., which organizes My Little Pony Fair convention, has announced that their convention will not be held for 2017, and would collaborate with HasCon instead.

-There was supposed to be a HasCon event in 2019 at the Rhode Island Convention Center and Dunkin’ Donuts Center in Providence, Rhode Island, but it has since been cancelled due to the COVID-19 pandemic.
+There was supposed to be a HasCon event in 2019 at the Rhode Island Convention Center and Dunkin' Donuts Center in Providence, Rhode Island, but it has been cancelled due the COVID-19 pandemic.

-Hasbro Pulse Con (2020–present)
+Hasbro Pulse Con (Since 2020)

-Hasbro Pulse Con is a virtual convention held through the Hasbro Pulse website, following the cancelation of HasCon 2019 due the COVID-19 pandemic.
-Since 2020, three yearly conventions were made at the moment.
+Hasbro Pulse Con is a virtual convention held through the Hasbro Pulse website due the COVID-19 pandemic, following the cancellation of HasCon 2019.
+Since 2020, four yearly conventions were made at the moment.